nextcloud/desktop/doc/autoupdate.rst

 Because Linux does not provide automatic updating functionality, there is no need to remove the automatic-update check.
 However, if you want to disable this check, go to ``Settings -> General -> Updates`` and un-check ``Show Desktop Notifications``.
-You may visit this tab anytime to check your update status.
+You may visit this tab anytime to see your update status.